 Sound World Solutions, was founded in 2007 by Dr. Stavros Basseas and David Green with the mission of bringing affordable and practical hearing amplifier devices to the nearly 1 billion people in the world who need hearing assistance.
 To make this dream work, we needed to make a product that was technologically advanced, easy for users to customize and at a price point much lower than the current hearing aid producers.
 We used the newest hearing aid technology and readily available consumer electronic components to keep our manufacturing costs low.
 The batteries in our original CS10 product are recharged using a charging station with clever and unique magnets to aid in the proper placement of the batteries on the charging station.

-Our newest products come with rechargeable batteries that last over 18 hours.
+Our newest products come with rechargeable batteries that last up to 15 hours.
 The recently released Companion hearing aid has this elegant battery and power saving design.
 We were able to redesign the system to use a standard charge cable and Micro USB plug so the recharging station is no longer required.
 In fact, we use the same cable design as an Android phone.
-Our users are free from the expense and irritation of disposable button cell batteries plus the Companion is the best priced hearing aid at only $449.
+Our users are free from the expense and irritation of disposable button cell batteries plus the Companion is the best-priced hearing aid at only $449.
 So Ethan, maybe a good topic for next year’s science fair is the future of batteries.
 Perhaps there will even come a time soon when hearing aids do not need batteries at all!

 For more information on the Companion hearing aid, click here.

 Michael Kilhefner is the VP Operations and Engineering Director at Sound Would Solutions.
 Michael joined SWS in 2012.
 He is responsible for Domestic and International Manufacturing Operations, Quality, and Electro-Mechanical Design Engineering.